DEA Office Inspection Tips

 - Safe and secure area where buprenorphine/naloxone and/or buprenorphine stock bottle(s) are stored

-- List of patients receiving buprenorphine/naloxone and/or buprenorphine (list may identify patients by codes or numbers so as to protect patient privacy, see sample chart at ASAM website)
+- List of patients receiving buprenorphine/naloxone and/or buprenorphine (list may identify patients by codes or numbers so as to protect patient privacy)

 - Physician’s access to behavioral health professionals.